macrosynergy/macrosynergy/docs/static/06_definitions.md

 ## The Quantamental Data Format (QDF)

-The Quantamental Data Format, alternatively a Quantamental DataFile, is a tabular schema for storing and organizing quantamental data.
+The Quantamental Data Format, alternatively a Quantamental DataFrame, is a tabular schema for storing and organizing quantamental data.
 It is a simple, yet flexible format that allows for ease of use and extensibility.
 The Macrosynergy package is built around the QDF, and all data is stored in this format.